Revolo: Revolo technology details

-As a parallel hybrid the motor and engine will work simultaneously and as a plug-in, the vehicle can be charged through a standard external electricity source such as a domestic power outlet.
+As a parallel hybrid, the motor and engine will work simultaneously and as a plug-in, the vehicle can be charged through a standard external electricity source such as a domestic power outlet.
 Unlike an electric vehicle, the vehicle will operate as a conventional fuel vehicle even if the batteries are completely drained.

 Plug-in parallel hybrid conversion kit

-The conversion kit is a lot less complex and light in weight in context of the moving engine components which effectively enhances the fuel efficiency to twice as compared to existing solutions.
+The conversion kit is a lot less complex and light in weight in the context of the moving engine components which effectively enhances the fuel efficiency to twice as compared to existing solutions.

 Battery specifications: The solution is battery agnostic.
-It can be adopted to work with various types of batteries such as lead–acid batteries or Lithium-ion batteries.
+It can be adapted to work with various types of batteries such as lead–acid batteries or Lithium-ion batteries.
 The solution typically produces 60 volts from five valve-regulated, lead–acid batteries, and can be recharged from the standard Indian household current of 230 volts in 4 to 6 hours.

-Revolo also consists of an in-built device that recognizes driving patterns and self-adjusts to provide optimum efficiency in stop-and-go traffic situations.
+Revolo also consists of an in-built device that recognizes driving patterns and self-adjusts them to provide optimum efficiency in stop-and-go traffic situations.